coler-j/readium-js-viewer/README.md

 The above task takes a lot of time (as it builds distributable packages for *all* ReadiumJS flavours), and is in fact not strictly necessary to test the cloud reader (see `npm run http` above, using the "no optimise" RequireJS option).
 Thankfully, the packaged code for the Chrome App / Extension can be quickly generated using this build command instead:

-Also note that the built-in local HTTP server functionality (`npm run http`) is primarily designed to serve the Readium application at development time in its "exploded" form (`dev`, `src`, `node_modules`, etc. folders).
-It is also possible to use any arbitrary HTTP server as long as the root folder is `readium-js-viewer` (so that the application assets ; CSS, images, fonts ; can be loaded relative to this base URL).
-Example with the built-in NodeJS server: `node node_modules/http-server/bin/http-server -a 127.0.0.1 -p 8080 -c-1 .`.
-Also note that the `127.0.0.1` IP address which is used by default when invoking the `npm run http` command can be set to `0.0.0.0` in order to automatically bind the HTTP server to the local LAN IP, making it possible to open the Readium app in a web browser from another machine on the network.
-Simply set the `RJS_HTTP_IP` environment variable to `0.0.0.0` (e.g. using `export RJS_HTTP_IP="0.0.0.0"` from the command line), or for a less permanent setting: `RJS_HTTP_IP="0.0.0.0" npm run http` (the environment variable only "lasts" for the lifespan of the NPM command).

-Remark: a log of HTTP requests is preserved in `http_app-ebooks.log`.
-This file contains ANSI color escape codes, so although it can be read using a regular text editor, it can be rendered in its original format using the shell command: `cat http_app.log` (on OSX / Linux), or `sed "s,x,x,g" http_app-ebooks.log` (on Windows).

-### HTTP CORS (separate domains / origins, app vs. ebooks)

-By default, a single HTTP server is launched when using the `npm run http` task, or its "watch" and "nowatch" variants (usage described in the above "Typical workflow" section).
-To launch separate local HTTP servers on two different domains (in order to test HTTP CORS cross-origin app vs. ebooks deployment architecture), simply invoke the equivalent tasks named with `http2` instead of `http`.
-For example: `npm run http2`.
-More information about real-world HTTP CORS is given in the "Cloud reader deployment" section below.

-Remark: logs of HTTP requests are preserved in two separate files `http_app.log` and `http_ebooks.log`.
-They contains ANSI color escape codes, so although they can be read using a regular text editor, they can be rendered in their original format using the shell command: `cat http_app.log` (on OSX / Linux), or `sed "s,x,x,g" http_app.log` (on Windows).
+### 5. Copy to Vendor directory

+Copy the contents of the dist folder into the vendor directory as required.
+See https://devcenter.heroku.com/articles/git-submodules#vendoring

-### Plugins integration
+## Plugins integration

-When invoking the `npm run build` command, the generated `build-output` folder contains RequireJS module bundles that include the default plugins specified in `readium-js/readium-js-shared/plugins/plugins.cson` (see the plugins documentation https://github.com/readium/readium-shared-js/blob/develop/PLUGINS.md ).
+When invoking the `npm run build` command, the generated `build-output` folder contains RequireJS module bundles that include the default plugins specified in `readium-js/readium-js-shared/plugins/plugins.cson` (see the plugins documentation https://github.com/coler-j/readium-shared-js/blob/develop/PLUGINS.md ).
 Developers can override the default plugins configuration by using an additional file called `plugins-override.cson`.
 This file is git-ignored (not persistent in the Git repository), which means that Readium's default plugins configuration is never at risk of being mistakenly overridden by developers, whilst giving developers the possibility of creating custom builds on their local machines.

 For example, the `annotations` plugin can be activated by adding it to the `include` section in `readium-js/readium-js-shared/plugins/plugins-override.cson`.
 Then, in order to create / remove highlighted selections, simply comment `display:none` for `.icon-annotations` in the `src/css/viewer.css` file (this will enable an additional toolbar button).